Misono

-Misono Kōda (神田 美苑, Kōda Misono), publicly known mononymously as Misono (stylized as misono), is a Japanese singer-songwriter and TV personality.
+Misono Kōda (神田 美苑, Kōda Misono), publicly known mononymously as Misono (stylized in lower case), is a Japanese singer-songwriter and TV personality.
 She was born in Kyoto, Japan, and is the younger sister of singer Koda Kumi.

 Career

 In 2000, Misono participated in the summer vacation audition organized by Japanese label Avex, and was subsequently chosen by the label to become one of their artists.
 In 2002, she debuted as the vocalist of Day After Tomorrow (dat), a J-pop band formed by the Avex Trax label under the production of Mitsuru Igarashi.
 Only five months after their debut, they received the Newcomer of the Year award at the Japan Record Awards.
-In August 2015, after the release of their first greatest hits album, dat went on a indefinite hiatus.
+In August 2015, after the release of their first greatest hits album, dat went on an indefinite hiatus.

-In 2006, Misono debuted as a solo artist with the release of her first single, "VS", which was used as theme song for Nintendo DS videogame Tales of the Tempest, following previous songs by day after tomorrow that were used in this videogame franchise.
+In 2006, Misono debuted as a solo artist with the release of her first single, "VS", which was used as the theme song for the Nintendo DS videogame Tales of the Tempest, following previous songs by day after tomorrow that were used in this videogame franchise.
 The single debuted at number 4 on the Oricon charts.
 During this period, misono used classical Western fairy tales as inspiration for her visuals in music videos and promotional photographs, using themes such as Snow White ("VS"), Cinderella ("Kojin Jugyō"), The Ugly Duckling ("Speedrive"), and Peter Pan for her first studio album, Never+Land, released on February 2, 2007.

 After the release of her first album, misono's music style switch into more punk rock-oriented pop songs.
 Three singles, produced by Straightener's Hidekazu Hinata, GO!GO!7188, and Onsoku Line, respectively, were released between September 2007 and January 2008.
 These songs were subsequently part of misono's second studio album, Say, which was released on July 16, 2008.